CTRLShelley/Microsoft-Entra-ID/README.md

 Step 2 - Add Users to Tenant<br>
 <br>
 <img width="763" height="427" alt="Screenshot 2026-03-17 at 2 10 17 PM" src="https://github.com/user-attachments/assets/906af539-278e-4bb9-b3dd-ce2c58fbc49f" />
 A tenant is a dedicated instance of Microsoft Entra ID that represents a single organization.
 It acts as the central identity container where all users, groups, applications, and security policies are stored.
-Instead of creating accounts individually across multiple systems, administrators manage all identities from one secure platform.
+Instead of creating accounts individually across multiple systems, administrators manage all identities from one secure platform.<br>
+<br>This centralization improves:<br>
+- Visibilitiy<br>
+- Security monitoring<br>
+- Access control<br>
+- Identity governance<br>
 <br>
-This centralization improves:
-- Visibilitiy
-- Security monitoring
-- Access control
-- Identity governance

-When users are added to a tenant, they become recognized identities within that organizations directory.<br>

 Users were added to the tenant through the Entra ID portal by creating them directly within the tenant directory.

-Once added, the users could:
+Once added, the users can:
 - Sign in to organizational systems
 - Be assigned to groups
 - Receive permissions to applications and services